 - discrete probability.

-Additional studies commonly include linear algebra, calculus or finite mathematics, although of course, there are other possibilities.
+Additional studies commonly include linear algebra, calculus, or finite mathematics, although there are other possibilities.

 Students are expected to develop their understanding of programming beyond the skill level (that is, beyond the particular commands and syntax of a specific language) and develop an understanding of the general principles and characteristics of programming and programming languages.
 This includes: